Media freedom in Russia

+As of 2023, Russia ranked 164 out of 180 countries in the Press Freedom Index compiled by Reporters Without Borders.
+Despite the constitution's provision of freedom of speech, the authorities possess significant discretion to suppress any speech, organization, or activity lacking official support due to ambiguous extremism laws.
+The government dominates the media landscape by controlling the majority of the national television networks, radio and print outlets, and media advertising market, either directly or through state-owned enterprises and friendly business magnates.

-Multiple international organizations criticize various aspects of the contemporary press-freedom situation in Russia.
+Multiple international organizations have criticized and continue to criticize various aspects of the contemporary press-freedom situation in Russia.
 The Russian government engages in internet censorship.

 History

 Legislative framework

 The Russian constitution provides for freedom of speech and press; however, government application of law, bureaucratic regulation, and politically motivated criminal investigations have forced the press to exercise self-censorship constraining its coverage of certain controversial issues, resulting in infringements of these rights.
-According to Human Rights Watch, the Russian government exerts control over civil society through selective implementation of the law, restriction and censure.
+According to Human Rights Watch, the Russian government exerts control over civil society through selective implementation of the law, restriction, and censure.

 Commissioner for Human Rights (ombudsman)

 Russia's ombudsman, named officially the Commissioner for Human Rights, is appointed for a certain term by the Parliament.
 The ombudsman cannot be dismissed before the end of his term, and is not subordinate to any body of power, including the president or the government.
 Russia's 83 administrative regions have the right to elect a local ombudsman whose authority is limited to that region.
 Less than half have done so.

-Russian Ombudsman Vladimir Lukin reported in 2006, that suggesting that freedom of speech is non-existent in Russia would be an exaggeration, the constitutional right for speech freedom is basically observed, as well as that there was no institutionalised censorship.
-Apparently for these very reasons journalists and publishers seldom appeal to the commissioner protesting restrictions of their right of seeking, receiving, transferring, publishing or distributing information.
-Yet disguised restrictions exist to a considerable degree, they are often put through the economic pressure on mass media by the authorities and loyal business.
+Russian Ombudsman Vladimir Lukin reported in 2006 that claims declaring that freedom of speech is non-existent in Russia would be an exaggeration, the constitutional right for speech freedom is basically observed, and there is no institutionalized censorship.
+Because the ombudsman has refused to acknowledge the barriers to free speech, journalists and publishers seldom appeal to the commissioner to protest restrictions of their right of seeking, receiving, transferring, publishing or distributing information.
+Disguised restrictions also exist to a considerable degree, mostly in the form of economic pressure on mass media by the authorities and loyal business.
 The so-called "self-censorship" which induces journalists to refrain from disseminating information which, in their opinion, may not please the authorities, is also widespread.
-So in many places, the right to praise the authorities is ensured, while the opposite right is just formally declared.
+In many places, the right to praise the authorities is ensured, while criticism is silenced.

-In 2008 annual report, Vladimir Lukin wrote that it is important to have the comprehensive legal interpretation of the terms that may limit the freedom of thought and word.
-He spoke against the election legislation amendment that is "a practical prohibition" of contesting candidates' criticism, calling it obviously excessive.
-And Lukin was critical about the Law on combating extremist activities, noting that extremism and dissent must be strictly legally divided.
+In his 2008 annual report, Vladimir Lukin wrote that it is important to have a comprehensive legal interpretation of terms that may limit the freedom of thought and word.
+He spoke against the election legislation amendment, calling it "a practical prohibition" of contesting candidates' criticism and "obviously excessive."
+Lukin further criticized the Law on combating extremist activities, noting that extremism and dissent must be strictly legally divided and are not defined in the law.